RafaySystems/roadmap/README.md

 ## Coming Soon
 Enhancements that are in active development and testing.
 These are expected to ship in the next 30-60 days.

-## Researching
+## In Development
-These are capabilities we are actively researching and investigating.
+These are capabilities we are in active development.
 These are expected to ship in the next 90-120 days.

 ---